 Stinger is also helpful when you are playing in the woods and want to hit a good shot avoiding the trees overhead.
 Hitting the stinger also helps while golfing at a narrow fairway.
 Or if the holes in the golf course are filled with sand or water.

-In short, a stinger can be described as a controlled and low shot that helps to keep you on the right track when in trouble.
+In short, a stinger can be described as a controlled and punch shot that helps to keep you on the right track when in trouble.

 Who Should Use the Stinger?

-Stinger is an appealing shot to many.
-You’ll hear people applauding loud if you hit an excellent stinger shot.
+The Stinger golf shot is an appealing shot to many.
+If you hit an excellent stinger golf shot, you’ll hear people applauding loudly.
 But not everyone can pull this cool shot off easily.
 Mostly low handicappers who tend to adjust their swings use this shot in the game.
 Also, players who are comfortable and confident with the iron and can hit golf shots lower than 85 mph can be good at this.

 However, learning to hit the stinger can add a feather to your crown, whether you are a new golfer or a professional.
 It can get you out of trouble on the golf course and change your game in good ways.